-The ventilation system of a home will attract roaches in their search of food and acquire access to the warmth inside.
+- The ventilation system of a home will attract roaches in their search for food and acquire access to the warmth inside.

 - Often the best protection for roaches from rain, wind, and cold weather is decaying trees or stumps.

 - Wall cracks and wood piles make excellent sources of warmth for cockroaches when the temperature drops.
 Cockroaches prefer wood piles that are left undisturbed for any period of time.